 While a foe is Monologuing

 , they'll be circling the hero like a wolf circles a lamb, hoping to ensnare the hero with their arguments and offers like a python hugs its victims.
-Spiraling ever inwards as their seductive yet Creepy Monotone
+Spiraling ever inwards as their Creepy Monotone

 reaches deeper and deeper to the core of the hero's motivation.
 The hero will usually have the facial expression of a deer in the headlights of an eighteen wheeler, or seem deeply conflicted, confused, or about to have a nervous breakdown.

 This is made all the creepier when the hero is bound and can't turn to face the villain, as they go behind the hero, monologuing the hero's flaws

 and how easily they could backstab them, or will

 if it's a Just Between You and Me